-A route plan for the trip that details the entry and exit points and emergency exit routes.
+A Float Plan and Emergency Management plan to be left with a nominated responsible person.
+It will include a route plan for the trip that details the entry and exit points and emergency exit routes.
 The plan should be in a form that provides sufficient information for a third party to be able to locate these points and the route taken and should include an expected trip time.

 Methods of checking that the water level will be safe on the day, including BOM forecast and river gauge heights and possible observable flow features.